TinyTinni/AnyIterator/README.md

 Implementation notes:
 - only bidirectional iteratiors are supported (can easily be extended)
 - uses heap for saving internal structure.
-If you know the maximum sies of your iterator, it is maybe a good idea to use [std::aligned_storage](http://en.cppreference.com/w/cpp/types/aligned_storage)
+If you know the maximum sizes of your iterator, it is maybe a good idea to use [std::aligned_storage](http://en.cppreference.com/w/cpp/types/aligned_storage)
-- heap allocations are not used if sizeof(iterator) <= sizeof(void*)
+- heap allocations BOVE are not used if sizeof(iterator) <= sizeof(void*)
 - any_iterator can do up to ~10% less iterations per timeunit than the native iterator (for a quick performance overview, have a look at the [performance site](./tests/Readme.md))